-The Presenter stated that parliamentary Committees are smaller units or groups of Members of the County Assembly set up within the County Assembly structures to allow the Assembly perform several functions simultaneously.
+The trainer stated that parliamentary Committees are smaller units or groups of Members of the County Assembly set up within the County Assembly structures to allow the Assembly perform several functions simultaneously.
 Committees are generally the agents of the plenary.
+He informed that historically, the Committee System was first used in the United States Congress before being adopted by the legislatures across the world.